 Many people debate the definition of homeschool.
 Is it school at home?
 Is it school outside of a government building?
 Is it school at all?

-I, personally, prefer to call it lifeschool.
+I, personally, prefer the definition of homeschool as LifeSchool.
 We learn as we live.
 That learning takes place in the context of family, and we take advantage of opportunities, such as teaching preschool dance or taking a field trip on a whim, as they become available.

-We keep a schedule to fit as much of it in as we can, but we are not dictated by an 8 to 4 school day.
+We keep a schedule to fit as much of it in as we can, but we are not dictated by an 8 am to 4 pm school day.
 Our choice of companions is not restricted to any one category.
-We might have lunch with the elderly at my dad’s assisted living home.
+We might have lunch with the elderly at an assisted living home.
 We might meet a dozen kids of various ages at the park after co-op.
 We might stop in to see a handicapped friend and bring her coffee.

 School is life.
 And life is school.